LukasKalbertodt/reinda/README.md

 let assets = Assets::new(ASSETS, Config::default()).await?;

 // Retrieve specific asset.
-You can now send this data via HTTP or use it
-// however you like.
-let bytes: /* Option<bytes::Bytes> */ = assets.get("index.html")?;
+You can now send this data via HTTP or use it however you like. let bytes /* : Option<bytes::Bytes> */ = assets.get("index.html")?;
 ```

 See [**the documentation**](https://docs.rs/reinda) for more information.